All About Cancer of Unknown Primary

 How can I prevent cancer of unknown primary?

 There are no specific steps to preventing cancer of unknown primary.
-In general, it is known that smoking, poor diet and nutrition, obesity and exposure to ultraviolet radiation can lead to cancer and it is best to manage these risk factors.
+Smoking, poor diet and nutrition, obesity and exposure to ultraviolet radiation can lead to cancer and it is best to live a healthy lifestyle.

 What screening tests are used for cancer of unknown primary?